4.1.1 Institutional Responsibility

 The policy is pursuant to the provisions of the Americans with Disabilities Act.
 The USG is a “public entity” within the meaning of the ADA, 42 U.S.C. § 12131, and 28 C.F.R. § 35.104, and, therefore, subject to Title II of the ADA, and its implementing regulations, 28 C.F.R.
 Part 35.
 It is also a “recipient” of “federal financial assistance” within the meaning of Section 504, 29 U.S.C. § 794, and 34 C.F.R. § 104 and is therefore subject to Section 504 and the relevant implementing regulations, 34 C.F.R.
 Part 104 (BoR Minutes, November 2008).

-Every student admitted as an undergraduate in any USG institution must meet the requirements for one of the categories listed below and must meet any additional requirements that may be prescribed by the institution.
-Applicants should be advised that meeting minimum requirements will not guarantee admission at any institution.
-Institutions may set additional and/or higher requirements than listed here.
+Individuals seeking undergraduate admission to any University System of Georgia (USG) institution shall meet the requirements for one of the categories listed below and any additional requirements that may be prescribed by the institution.
+Meeting minimum requirements does not guarantee admission to any USG institution.

-4.2.1 Admission Requirements for Programs Leading to the Baccalaureate Degree
+4.2.1 Admission Requirements for Programs Leading to an Associate or Baccalaureate Degree

-These policies apply to first time freshmen as well as to those who have not earned the equivalent of thirty (30) semester hours of transferable college credit.
+These policies apply to first-time freshmen and individuals who have not earned the equivalent of 30 semester hours of transferable postsecondary credit.